-TESE (Testicular Sperm Extraction): Sperm collected out of the testicles after operation.
+TESE (Testicular Sperm Extraction): Sperm collected out of the testicles after the operation.

-MESA (Microsurgical Epididymal Sperm Aspiration): Sperm collected out of the epididymis after operation.
+MESA (Microsurgical Epididymal Sperm Aspiration): Sperm collected out of the epididymis after the operation.

 TESE or MESA is a technique developed for patients with no sperm cells in their sperm due to an undeveloped or obstructed spermatic cord.
-The cause of obstruction can be a former sterilisation or an infection of the epididymis.
-When the testicles make no sperm cells at all, of course TESE or MESA is not possible.
+The cause of obstruction can be former sterilization or an infection of the epididymis.
+When the testicles make no sperm cells at all, of course, TESE or MESA is not possible.
 If sperm cells are obtained, an ICSI procedure (Intra Cytoplasmic Sperm Injection) will follow.
-ICSI is like IVF; only now one sperm cell is injected into an egg to fertilise it and make an embryo.
+ICSI is like IVF; only now one sperm cell is injected into an egg to fertilize it and make an embryo.